IsaacDonado-TomTom/inception/README.md

 ### Docker recap
 + `docker run CONTAINER-NAME`
   Fetches if not available and runs the specified container.
-+ `docker run CONTAINER-NAME`
++ `docker ps`
-  Fetches if not available and runs the specified container.
+  Lists all actively running containers.
-+ `docker run CONTAINER-NAME`
++ `docker ps -a`
-  Fetches if not available and runs the specified container.
+  Lists all actively running containers as well as stopped containers.